eldstal/mediafuzz/README.md

 # Web MediaSession metadata fuzzer
-Useful to throw spam at a AVRCP bluetooth device.
+Useful to throw spam at an AVRCP bluetooth device.

 ## Why
 Serve it somewhere.
 Load up `index.html` on your phone.
 Connect your phone to a bluetooth stereo.
 Watch the crazy song titles flash on by.
 Break some stuff.